junxit/us-congress-bills-110/metadata.md

 - 2007-12-03 — Introduced in Senate
 - 2007-12-03 — Read twice and referred to the Committee on Environment and Public Works.
 - 2007-12-03 — Sponsor introductory remarks on measure.
 (CR S14704)
+- 2008-05-21 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2008-06-04 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2008-06-04 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2008-06-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 760.